yuval-ro/guides/choco/choco.md

 The `-y` flag will auto-accept any prompted installation disclaimer.

-Note that Choco will look up the Chocolatey Community Repository for any installed corresponding with your query.

-You can even query can a regex such as '`fire*`'.
+Note that Choco will look up the Chocolatey Community Repository for any packages corresponding with your query.
+You can even supply a regex such as '`fire*`'.

 It is a good practice to run the `search` command before installing, so you can select the exact package you are looking for:
 ```powershell